toltalchaos/shop-os/README.md

 - integrate a setup wizard?
   - .sh file to auto deploy for the user?
   - secondary site to make changes and deliver a ZIP with the customer site information?

-## Developer Setup

-For now, developers can refer to the readme in "online-store".
-Eventually, a full setup guide will be provided here for non-developers.

-## User Flow

-1. Home page: View featured items
-2. Navigate to products
-3. View products and add them to the cart
-4. Navigate to the cart
-5. Adjust item quantities and cart contents
-6. Proceed to checkout
-7. View invoice and fill out the form
-8. Submit the order
-9. Order number is generated and order is saved, user is re-directed to the order confirmation page
-10. user recieves an email about the new order
-11. Navigate to orders
-12. Input order number and email
-13. View order status

-# Management Flow

-- Managers are the only ones with logins (through Firebase/static)
-- They can edit the values on the management page
-- create modify or delete discount codes
-- Use the order editor to update orders